Academic Master

 English

-The following paper analyzes the artistic aspects of the above-given art piece titled “Portrait of the Author Feodor Dostoyevsky” that was painted by Vasily Grigorevich Perov.
-The portrait was painted in 1872 and carries the underlying approach of realism and made on canvas with oil.
-Fyodor Mikhailovich Dostoyevsky was born in 1821 and is widely known as the most celebrated Russian writer.
-He wrote several short stories, essays, novels and different pieces of philosophy and journalism.
-“Crime and Punishment” “The Idiot” “The Brothers Karamazov” and “The Gambler” are most eminent works of him.
-Dostoevsky explored the essence of human psychology amongst the chaotic societal, spiritual and political environment of 19th century in Russia and elaborated the religious and realistic as well as philosophical dimensions of that subject era.
-Meanwhile, Vasily Grigorevich Perov was born in 1834 and was a Russian artist that painted the prominent personalities of Russian realist movement; he was also acknowledged as the pioneer of Peredvizhnik.
+“Crime and Punishment” “The Idiot” “The Brothers Karamazov” and “The Gambler” are the most eminent works.
+Dostoevsky explored the essence of human psychology in the chaotic societal, spiritual, and political environment of the 19th century in Russia and elaborated on the religious, realistic, and philosophical dimensions of that subject era.
+Meanwhile, Vasily Grigorevich Perov was born in 1834 and was a Russian artist who painted the prominent personalities of the Russian realist movement; he was also acknowledged as the pioneer of Peredvizhnik.
 State Tretyakov Gallery, Moscow owns the subject portrait of Dostoevsky.

 Work Cited